DDoS meaning: What is DDoS?

 DoS attacks can be used to settle personal scores or to disrupt online competitions.
 Such assaults often occur in the context of multiplayer online games, where players launch DDoS barrages against one another, and even against gaming servers, to gain an edge or to avoid imminent defeat by “flipping the table.”

 Attacks against players are often DoS assaults, executed with widely available malicious software.
-Conversely, attacks against gaming servers are likely to be DDoS assaults, launched from stressers and booters.
+Conversely, attacks against gaming servers are likely to be DDoS assaults, launched by stressers and booters.

 You can’t prevent DoS assaults.
-The fact is that cybercriminals are going to attack.
+Cybercriminals are going to attack.
 Some are going to hit their targets, regardless of the defenses in place.
+However, there are a few preventive measures you can take on your own:

 - Monitoring your traffic to look for abnormalities, including unexplained traffic spikes and visits from suspect IP address and geolocations.
 All of these could be signs of attackers performing “dry runs” to test your defenses before committing to a full-fledged attack.
 Recognizing these for what they are can help you prepare for the onslaught to follow.